 model_lasso, model_boost, model_rf: These three learning algorithms, i.e., the Lasso (L1 penalized regression), gradient boosting, random forests were computed in this analysis.17

-wf1, wf2, wf3: In Tidymodels, a workflow (wf) consists of preprocessing and the ML algorithm plus optional postprocessing. wf1 ist the workflow consisting of the Lasso as ML algorithm; wf2: boosting, wf3: random forest.
+wf1, wf2, wf3: In Tidymodels, a workflow (wf) consists of preprocessing and the ML algorithm plus optional postprocessing. wf1 is the workflow consisting of the Lasso as ML algorithm; wf2: boosting, wf3: random forest.
 The preprocessing was identical in all three workflows.18

 wf1_fit etc.: The cross-validated, tuned workflow, i.e., the fitted model, where the model parameters have been estimated19